janobourian/aws/cloud_practitioner/README.md

     * Accesible with low latency in multiple-regions
     * Active-Active replication (read/write to any AWS Region)

+* Amazon Redshift
+    * Redshift is based on PostgreSQL, but it is not used for OLTP (Online transactions process)
+    * It is for OLAP (Online Analytical Processing, analytics and data warehousing)
+    * Columnar Storage of data
+    * Massively Parallel Query Execution (MPP)
+    * Redshift Serverless

+* EMR

+* Athena

+* Quicksight

+* DOcumentDB

+* Neptune

+* Timestream

+* QLDB

+* Managed Blockchain

+* Glue

+* Data Migration Service

 <div id="section8"> </div>

 ## Other Compute Services: ECS, Lambda, Batch, Lightsail